-- 1. Document Review: The Title IX Deputy Coordinators assigned as Investigators will then attempt to obtain any of the documents or other materials deemed relevant to the investigation.
-Any documents or information deemed to be material to the findings regarding the disciplinary complaint or any other violations will be disclosed to both parties and available for review for comment or rebuttal. - 2.
+- 1. Document Review: The Title IX Deputy Coordinators assigned as Investigators will then attempt to obtain any of the documents or other materials deemed relevant to the investigation. - 2.
 Party Interviews: The Title IX Deputy Coordinators assigned as Investigators will interview the Complainant and the Respondent separately.
 This meeting is an opportunity for the participant to discuss his/her recollection of the event in question, voice any concerns and to work with the Title IX Deputy Coordinators assigned as Investigators to determine what information may be helpful in the investigation of the allegations.
+Interviews will be the primary method of collecting information as part of the fact-finding investigation.
 Parties may also discuss the impact that this experience has had on them.
 The Title IX Deputy Coordinators assigned as Investigators may interview the parties more than once, as necessary.
 The Complainant's or Respondent's support person may accompany him/her to all the meetings with the Title IX Deputy Coordinators assigned as Investigators but may not participate in the conversation.
 Prior to sitting in on any interviews, the support person will be required to sign a Non-Retaliation Acknowledgment, agreeing to refrain from any retaliatory conduct against the Complainant or any witnesses in the matter.
-Failure to sign a Non-Retaliation Acknowledgment will result in the support person being excluded from the interview. - 3.
+Failure to sign a Non-Retaliation Acknowledgement will result in the support person being excluded from the interview. - 3.
 Witness Interviews: The Title IX Deputy Coordinators assigned as Investigators will attempt to contact and interview any witnesses identified by the parties that the Title IX Deputy Coordinators assigned as Investigators deems to be relevant to the resolution of the disciplinary complaint.
 The Title IX Deputy Coordinators assigned as Investigators may also interview any other persons which he/she finds to be potentially relevant to this matter.
 Witness may not bring support persons to their interviews.
 Prior to being interviewed, a witness will be required to sign a Non-Retaliation Acknowledgment, agreeing to refrain from any retaliatory conduct against the parties or any witnesses in the matter.
 The Title IX Deputy Coordinators assigned as Investigators will employ best efforts to interview relevant witnesses who are no longer on campus, attempting to contact them by telephone or email. - 4.
 Expert Witnesses: The Title IX Deputy Coordinators assigned as Investigators reserve the right to consult with any experts which they deem necessary to the determination of the facts of this case.
 An expert witness could be consulted to review or provide a professional opinion regarding evidence discovered in the Fact-Finding Investigation.